Acupuncture

 Where Do The Cups Go?

 Cupping can be done on most areas of the body.
-Some areas such as bonier spots will not work with cupping.
-This is a very popular and well-liked tool for reducing tension in the neck, shoulders, and the whole back.
+Some areas such as bonier spots will not work as well with cupping.
+This is a popular and well-liked tool for reducing tension in the neck, shoulders, and the whole back.

 Due to the suction of the cups, it is common for light red to dark purple circles to appear that look like bruises.
 No need to worry, they will go away on their own after a couple of days to a week.